nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 This sample is split into two source files:

-* A main file to handle initialization.
+* A :file:`main.c` file to handle initialization.
-* One additional file for handling Mesh models
+* One additional file for handling Mesh models, :file:`model_handler.c`.

 Provisioning
 ============